-Bev Facey has a High School FOCUS program and many of the Junior High Focus students transition to the Focus program there.
+Bev Facey Community High has a High School FOCUS program and many of the FOCUS students at F.R.
+Haythorne transition to the FOCUS program there.

 - What opportunities do students in your program have to be included with other students in the school?
 What does inclusion look like for your students?

-Students in the Focus program can be integrated in as many or as few classes as required to best suit their individual learning needs.
-Some students currently have a full integration schedule and only use the Focus classroom as a place to come and work if they are overwhelmed, falling behind or need some additional assistance.
+Students in the FOCUS program can be integrated in as many or as few classes as required to best suit their individual learning needs.
+Some students currently have a full integration schedule and only use the FOCUS classroom as a place to do schoolwork if they are overwhelmed, falling behind or in need of some additional assistance.
 Other students are currently working towards getting into some integration classes and will transition once they have the required skills and strategies to be successful.
-Outside of academics students have the opportunity to get involved in lunch time activities, clubs and sports teams.
+Outside of academics, students have the opportunity to get involved in lunch time activities, clubs and sports teams.

 - Program highlights

-We are a small group that focusses on teaching and incorporating skills and strategies to meet individual needs.
-When immersed in a safe and caring environment students begin to understand their individual challenges and develop a skill set that allows them to grow in areas including but not limited to; interpersonal relationships with peers and staff, organization, problem solving, attendance and managing mental health.
+We are a small group that focuses on teaching and incorporating skills and strategies to meet the needs of individual students.
+When immersed in a safe and caring environment students begin to understand their individual challenges and develop a skill set that allows them to grow in areas including but not limited to: interpersonal relationships with peers and staff, organization, problem solving, attendance and managing mental health.
 Success follows not only in the classroom and school but also in their families and communities.